gotspam/f5-azure-lab-days/docs/class1/module3/lab1.rst

       :scale: 50 %

 #.
 Then click the other F5 virtual machine and notice that both F5 BIG-IPs have
-   the same publick IP address.
+   the same public IP address

    ..
 Hint::
       You can access each individual unit by using the service ports identified